25 Jul 2025

 Think a career as a Medical Imaging Assistant is an excellent fit for you?
 The first step forward is finding out what qualifications you’ll need to get started.

-If you’re a complete newbie to the healthcare sector, it’s a great idea to consider enrolling in a Certificate III in Allied Health Assistance with Foundation Education.
+If you’re a complete newbie to the healthcare sector, enrol in a HLT33021 Certificate III in Allied Health Assistance with Foundation Education.

 This is a nationally recognised course that will prepare you with all the skills and knowledge you need to start applying for Allied Health Assistant jobs.